thomaue/ft_push_swap/README.md

 This repository contains my solution for the Push Swap project at École 42.
 The objective of this project is to sort a list of integers passed as a parameter in ascending order, using a limited set of instructions.
 Project Description:

+## THE PROJECT

-## The Push Swap project challenges us to sort a list of integers with limited resources.
+### The Push Swap project challenges us to sort a list of integers with limited resources.
 We're only allowed to use a predefined set of instructions:

 |instructions| description :                                                   |
 |------------|-----------------------------------------------------------------|